 We’re supporting general practice to deliver change through the national General Practice Improvement Programme (GPIP), which was introduced as part of the Delivery plan for recovering access to primary care in May 2023.

-The programme will provide support for practices and primary care networks (PCNs) over 2 years (2023-2025) to make changes and improvements to how they work.
+The programme provides tailored support for practices and primary care networks (PCNs) over 2 years (2023 to 2025) to make changes and improvements to how they work.